jsstuff/xschema/README.md

 Confused by `string` vs `text` type?
 Well, `string` is _any_ string in JavaScript in contrast to `text`, which is a string that doesn't contain `\u0000-\u0008`, `\u000B-\u000C`, and `\u000E-\u001F` characters.
 These characters have special meaning and in many cases their presence in user data is unwanted and may be dangerous.

 Confused by `[]` suffix in `keywords` member?
-That is one of QData shortcuts to define an array, which can also be defined by using `array` type like this:
+That is a QData shortcut that defines an array, which can also be defined by using `array` type like this:

 ```JS
 var KeywordsSchemaLong = {